CodyReichert/awesome-cl/README.md

 * [ceramic](https://ceramic.github.io/) - Desktop web apps with Electron.
 [Expat][14].
   * [Electron-lisp-boilerplate](https://github.com/mikelevins/electron-lisp-boilerplate) - A rudimentary boilerplate for building Electron apps with embedded Lisp helper processes.
   * Electron app skeleton: [electron-sbcl-sqlite](https://github.com/mikelevins/electron-sbcl-sqlite/)
+  * NOTE: the main idea in embedding a lisp web app in Electron is to start the lisp webserver as an async process and to point the Electron window to the localhost URL.
+That's it.

 But that's not all: